mchav/MavenSearch/README.md

 # MavenSearch
 Prototype for the search component of a build tool.
+The project uses no additional dependencies.
+Option parsing is done manually and JSON parsing is done using the standard Scala library.
+The output is printed such that the results can easily be copied and pasted to sbt or any similar build tool.

 # Usage
 `maven_search [option] [argument]`